daemianmack/gelatinous-cube/README.md

 ### TODO

+##### Understand Cognitect anomalies
+  gelatinous-cube currently relies on exceptions to understand when to abort transactions; it should also respect anomalies.

 ##### Want separable transaction data
   Conformity's data structure (see "Single transaction per norm") *also* accommodates handling especially-large tx data bodies as